-- After 1 year (2 semesters): PG Certificate in Advance Computer Applications (DS) - After 2 years (4 semesters): Degree in Master in Computer Applications with specialization in Data Science (DS)
+- After 1 year (2 semesters): PG Certificate in Advance Computer Applications - After 2 years (4 semesters): Degree in Master in Computer Applications

 Students opting for exit must fulfill credit requirements and apply formally to the University.

 Conclusion

 This Ordinance shall come into effect from the academic session 2025-26 and shall be applicable to all new admissions henceforth.
 The University reserves the right to amend, modify, or update the Ordinance as and when required, subject to approval by statutory bodies.
 Any interpretation of these regulations shall rest with the Academic Council of Rama University.